 Be sure to store this one out of sight, it is so tasty you will not want to share.

-- Refrigerator: Once cooled, place in an airtight container and store for 3 to 4 days.
+- Refrigerator: Once cooled, store in an airtight container in the fridge for 3 to 4 days.

-- Freezer: Place sliced pot pie in a freezer safe dish and store for up to 3 months.
+- Freezer: Place individual slices in a freezer-safe container and freeze for up to 3 months.

-- Make Ahead: You can make this in advance, simply reheat in the oven on a low temperature before serving.
+- Make ahead: Prep the pot pie in advance and reheat in the oven at a low temperature before serving.

 What to Serve with Dad's Leftover Turkey Pot Pie